 What can you take away from this?

-Well, for one, sometimes you just stumble across a bunch of shots that happen to catch the buyers eye and they are off and selling.
+Well, for one, sometimes you just stumble across a bunch of shots that happen to catch the buyers eye.
+Then they are off and selling.
 They appear as recent additions to the site and then the sales begin.

 Secondly, your stock photography earnings…

-Even at the smaller sales value of a subscription purchase (not taking into account the higher paying, multi-Dollar extended licenses), that equates to $1387 (£920) a year on your “bottom line” earnings for just 10 good images selling every day on just one stock agency.
+Even at the smaller sales value of a subscription purchase, that equates to $1387 (£920) a year on your "bottom line" earnings.
+For just 10 good images selling every day on just one stock agency.
+This isn't taking into account the higher paying, multi-Dollar extended licenses either.

 Now tell me this…